fbgallet/roam-extension-speech-to-roam/README.md

 # Live AI Assistant (former Speech-to-Roam)

-### Reliable voice transcription using Whisper API and vocal or text prompts to an AI assistant with easy-to-define context and templated post-processing, using GPT or Claude models.
+### AI assistant to smoothly chat with your graph in writting or verbally: reliable voice transcription (Whisper), easy-to-define context and templated post-processing for response structured exactly as you want.
+Support GPT or Claude models, and most of existing models throught OpenRouter.

+### 🆕 New in v.6:

+- OpenRouter support to access most of existing models
+- Ollama local server support

 ### 🆕 New in v.4: